 This benefit can be offered as part of a comprehensive employee benefits package that may also include group health insurance, group disability insurance, and retirement plans.
 Your employee benefits package as a whole can contribute to employee happiness and well-being, and improve your company’s recruiting and retention of valued employees.

 It is very common for companies to pay for their employees’ basic life insurance coverage.
-According to the BLS, in 2018, 95% of workers with group life insurance coverage did not have to make a contribution to their group life insurance premiums.
+According to the BLS, in 2020, 95% of workers with Group Life Insurance coverage did not have to make a contribution to their Group Life Insurance premiums.

 How much coverage to offer

 Businesses can choose the amount of life insurance coverage per employee.
-Two of the most popular coverage options are a flat rate per employee, or a multiple of an employee’s salary.
-According to the BLS, in 2018, 56% of workers were covered under the multiple of salary method, while 38% of workers were covered under the flat dollar amount method.
+Two of the most popular coverage options are a flat rate per employee or a multiple of an employee’s salary.
+According to the BLS, in 2019, 56% of workers were covered under the multiple of salary method, while 38% of workers were covered under the flat dollar amount method.

 It is common for employers to offer different benefit options to different classes of employees.
 For example, a manufacturing company might offer a flat-dollar benefit to hourly factory employees, while offering a multiple of salary to marketing and sales employees.